Missing class due to illness

-Use of this form during the final exam period may not be appropriate—students are advised to communicate directly with their instructor if they are sick and unable to write final examinations.
+Use of the self-declaration form during the final exam period is not accepted—students are advised to communicate directly with their instructor if they are sick and unable to write final examinations.

 Note to instructors

-This document enables students to take responsibility for reporting their own absence due to illness and injury, thus alleviating problems that are associated with current practices around “sick notes”.
+The “self declaration of absence due to illness or injury” form is a document that enables students to take responsibility for reporting their own absence due to illness and injury, thus alleviating problems that are associated with older practices around “sick notes”.
 In many situations of illness or injury, students do not require the care of a health or counselling professional.

-If there is a pattern of ongoing illness that prevents regular classroom attendance we recommend that the instructor refer the student directly to Health & Wellness or if they wish, provide support to the student by using the Early Alert website.
+If there is a pattern of ongoing illness that prevents regular classroom attendance, we recommend that the instructor refer the student directly to Student Wellness or if they wish, provide support to the student by using the Early Alert website.

-If you have questions, please contact Health & Wellness at 250 807 9270.
+If you have questions, please contact Student Wellness at 250 807 9270.
 Information about a student’s health is confidential and cannot be shared unless the student provides written consent to do so.